Ypertex/blog/content/articles/advertise-subnet-with-opnsense-arp/index.md

 {{<figure src="7e6c00c0-23b4-4e7c-a221-c038daef3c21" transformation="inline">}}Setting Proxy ARP virtual IPs in OPNsense{{</figure>}}

 In other words: The OPNsense firewall router now published to the ISP gateway that (besides the IP ``x.x.129.210``) it also was the recipient for all IP packets of the ``/29`` DMZ subnet.
-In a way, ARP allows to configure upstream routers that are not part of your own infrastructure.
+In a way, ARP allows configuring upstream routers that are not part of your infrastructure.

 This works like a charm.
 Servers in the DMZ configured with the public IPs of the second ``/29`` subnet are now able to communicate in both directions with the Internet.